jad-b/crank-server/deploy/README.md

 We're using [Docker's bootstrap script](https://get.docker.io/) for setting up Docker on our hosts.
 That can be done with this command:
     `ansible-playbook docker.yml`

+## Security
+Ideally, the following policies should be in place:
+* All requests go through Nginx, which enforces HTTPS
+* Nginx performs SSL termination, and load-balances the requests out to the backend serveres
+* Servers _only_ accept incoming HTTP connections on port 80 from their Nginx load-balancer.